A background for thermal photons in heavy ion collisions: Angantyr

 Multiple scattering or Multiparton interactions (MPI) are generated in PYTHIA8 based on leading order QCD cross section and regulated by introducing screening parameter $p_{T0}$ \cite{Helenius:2019gbd} i.e.

 The screening parameter $p_{T0}$ is assumed to be dependent on beam energy and a tunable parameter $p^{ref}_{T0}$ is used to describe such dependence i.e.

 Where $\sqrt{s_{ref}}$ is the reference center of mass(c.m) energy.
 The multiplicity of the produced particles is sensitive to $p^{ref}_{T0}$ \cite{Weber:2018ddv,Helenius:2019gbd}.
 A lower value of $p^{ref}_{T0}$ can lead to high multiplicity.
-The value of $p^{ref}_{T0}$ is tuned for various collision systems and energies tuned by matching the charged particle multiplicity $\frac{dN_{ch}}{d\eta}$ with the experimental data.
+The value of $p^{ref}_{T0}$ is tuned for various collision systems and energies tuned by matching the charged particle multiplicity $\frac{dN_{ch}}{d\eta}$ with the experimental data within uncertainties.
+The values of $p^{ref}_{T0}$ for different collision systems and the corresponding $\frac{dN_{ch}}{d\eta}$ can be found in Table 1.
 The final hadronization is done using the LUND string fragmentation model and the probability of creating hadrons from the initial state of partons is computed using LUND area law \cite{Andersson:2001yu}.
 The channels for prompt photon production used for the work are $gg\rightarrow q\gamma, q\bar{q} \rightarrow g\gamma $ $, gg\rightarrow g\gamma $ $, q\bar{q} \rightarrow \gamma \gamma $ $, $ and $gg \rightarrow \gamma \gamma$, the matrix elements are from the corresponding papers \cite{Costantini:1971cj,Berger:1983yi,Dicus:1987fk}.
 These processes are also included in the soft part of the model and their production is controlled using $p^{0}_T$.

 Besides the hard processes, the Quantum Electrodynamics (QED) processes during Parton showers are a major source of photons.
 The charged particles produce photons in the initial state showers by Bremmstraulung.
-QED shower in PYTHIA 8 incorporates a fully coherent multipole treatment of photon radiation off systems of charged fermions, vectors, and scalar particles, as well as photon splittings to pairs of charged fermions \cite{Skands:2020lkd,Kleiss:2017iir,vonWeizsacker:1934nji,Williams:1934ad,Ohl:1996fi}.
-The photon fluxes from the heavy ions are modeled according to the corresponding works\cite{Bertulani:2005ru,Drees:1988pp}.
+QED shower in PYTHIA8 incorporates a fully coherent multipole treatment of photon radiation off systems of charged fermions, vectors, and scalar particles, as well as photon splittings to pairs of charged fermions \cite{Skands:2020lkd,Kleiss:2017iir,vonWeizsacker:1934nji,Williams:1934ad,Ohl:1996fi}.

 It should be noted that the Angantyr model does not assume a hot thermalized medium and does not calculate the collective effects.
 Hence, the model can be used as a good tool to distinguish between collective and non-collective effects in heavy ion collision systems.